Do you have a tooth that has already had root canal treatment and is still having issues?

-This tooth may be a candidate for a ‘root end procedure’ or ‘apical surgery’.
-St. Lawrence Dentistry has saved many teeth through this very useful technique.
+This tooth may be a candidate for a root end procedure or apical surgery.
+St. Lawrence Dentistry has saved many teeth through this beneficial technique.

-‘Root end procedure’ is actually an umbrella term for 3 separate procedures done in conjunction.
+Root end procedure is an umbrella term for three separate procedures done in conjunction.
 These are apical curettage, apicoectomy, and retrofill.
-These are is simple procedures to treat dental abscesses at the end of a root.
-They are done on teeth which exclusively have had root canal treatment or are going to have root canal treatment the same day as this procedure.
+These are simple procedures to treat dental abscesses at the end of a tooth root.
+Dr. Hawryluk Jr. does them on teeth that exclusively have had root canal treatment or will have root canal treatment the same day.

 When a tooth has a dental abscess, bacteria are present in the tooth and the bone surrounding the tooth (peri-radicular abscess).
 In this environment, the immune system cannot dissipate the bacteria because there is no blood supply in the tooth (and hence no immune cells).
 In this scenario, bacteria in the tooth replicate and spill into the surrounding bone.
 A root canal procedure treats the bacteria inside the tooth and “corks off” the end of the root.
 This procedure alone is usually enough to allow the bacteria in the bone to dissipate.
 When the root canal procedure siphons off the root end, the immune system usually has the power to control the bacteria in the bone, and it begins to dissipate.
 However, in the minority of circumstances, this is not the case.
 It is in these instances that the root end procedures can be effective.